clulab/eidos/README.md

 - useW2V - turns on grounding, which uses Word2Vec

-The model used for time processing functions is included in the Eidos repository, so there is no other installation required.
-The majority of the functionality is contained in a separate project, [timenorm](https://github.com/clulab/timenorm), which is separate from Eidos and declared in `built.sbt` as a library dependency.
-Change the value from of `useTimeNorm` from `false` to `true` to use the time functions.
+The model used for time processing functions is included in the Eidos repository, so there is no other installation required for that.
+The majority of the functionality is contained in the project [timenorm](https://github.com/clulab/timenorm), which is separate from Eidos and declared in `built.sbt` as a library dependency.
+Change the value of `useTimeNorm` from `false` to `true` to use the time functions.

 Grounding does require additional installation.
 There are two significantly large files of